GDATASoftwareAG/MSE/Readme.md

-                "Imported": current_iso_datetime,         # Date-time, when the sample was added "FileSize": file_size,                    # File size in bytes "DoNotUseBefore": current_iso_datetime,   # Do not share before this date-time "SampleSet": sample_set                   # Which set the samples belongs to }
+                "Imported": current_iso_datetime,         # Date-time, when the sample was added "FileSize": file_size,                    # File size in bytes "DoNotUseBefore": current_iso_datetime,   # Do not share before this date-time "SampleSet": sample_set,                  # Which set the samples belongs to "FamilyName": family_name                 # Custom FamilyName
+            }
     mongo_collection.insert_one(entry)